hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     milliseconds.
 For sound event detection, this is typically 200ms.
 For music transcription, this is typically 50ms.
-    Participants can disregard this optional parameter and use a contact hop size (< 50 ms suggested) for all timestamp-based predictions.
+    Participants can disregard this optional parameter and use a constant hop size (< 50 ms suggested) for all timestamp-based predictions.
   * **Returns:**
     * embedding: A `float32` `Tensor` with shape (`n_sounds, n_timestamp, embedding_size)`.